arunksingh16/terraform/README.md

 - Terraform HCL is generic in respect to every cloud provider so it is easy to transfer knowledge or infra using same set of understanding.
 - In Cloud Deployment you may be using other tools or interacting with other technologies in that case ARM templates / CloudFormation wont help you but terraform can.
 - Terraform is not perfect but improvement is continuous process.
+- Resource created in dependen
+- Single res

 ### Production Structure Scenerios

 - Use workspaces if required not mandatory though
+- Use `terraform_remote_state`
+- Use `tf lint` or git precommit hook
 -

 ### terraform output and validate